Skip to main content

 Please request an official electronic transcript to be sent to the SLU Registrar’s Office at registrar@slu.edu.

 Important: Sending to the Office of Admission will delay processing.
-Requesting the transcript to be sent to you and forwarding to registrar@slu.edu will not constitute an official transcript and will not be processed.
+Requesting the transcript to be sent to you and then forwarding to registrar@slu.edu will not constitute an official transcript and will not be processed.

 Or provide a sealed official transcript, to: